GeNeFRAG/DayZ-CHERNARUS-PvPe-Bunker-Trader-Boosted-Loot-Server-For-Console/tools/README.md

-** Tools to manage various configuation files in DayZ
+# Tools to manage various configuration files in DayZ

+Very unstructured currently.
+Will list and describe them later.
+Maybe some will be removed because obsolete.